Edwin Wijeyeratne: Early life and education

-Born on 8 January 1889 in Rambukkana, Sri Lanka to a family claimed its roots to the Kotte Kingdom who had fled in face of the Portuguese.
-His father was Gabrial Perera Wijeyeratne, a notary public and his mother was Catherina Wickremasinghe Jayasekera née Tennekoon, daughter of Jayasekera Tennekoon, a notary from the Four Korales in Kegalle.
-The eldest in the family, he grew up in the Buddenipola Walauwa in Kegalle.
+Born on 8 January 1889 in Rambukkana, Sri Lanka Wijeyeratne came from a family that traced its roots to the Kotte Kingdom, which had fled during the Portuguese invasion.
+His father was Gabriel Perera Wijeyeratne, a notary public and his mother was Catherina Wickremasinghe Jayasekera (née Tennekoon), daughter of Jayasekera Tennekoon, a notary from the Four Korales in Kegalle.
+The eldest child in the family, he grew up in the Buddenipola Walauwa in Kegalle.

 Wijeyeratne received his primary education at the village school in Rambukkana.
 When nine years old, he transferred to Handessa Village School in Gampola, where he stayed at the home of his future wife, Leela Pethiyagoda.
-He was subsequently educated at St Mary's College, Kegalle, before completing his secondary education at St Joseph's College, Colombo where he passed the Cambridge Senior exam with Honours.
-He won 15 prizes at his last school prize giving.
+He was subsequently educated at St. Mary's College, Kegalle, before completing his secondary education at St. Joseph's College, Colombo where he passed the Cambridge Senior Exam with Honors and won fifteen prizes at his final school prize-giving.